imark0007/imark0007/README.md

 Why Software Quality Assurance?
 Because, to me, it's the art of ensuring that every line of code tells a story of reliability and excellence.
 It's about crafting digital experiences that stand the test of time and resonate with users on a profound level.

-> [!IMPORTANT]
-> Join me as I embark on this exhilarating adventure into the realm of Software Quality Assurance.
+Join me as I embark on this exhilarating adventure into the realm of Software Quality Assurance.
 Together, let's unravel the mysteries, perfect the narratives, and ensure that the software we touch becomes a masterpiece of precision and quality.

 ### Here's to the exciting journey ahead!

+> [!IMPORTANT]
-## Skills
+> ## Skills
+>
+>

-    • Test Case and Report writing
+>     • Test Case and Report writing
+>

-    • Agile & Jira
+>     • Agile & Jira
+>

-    • Manual Testing
+>     • Manual Testing
+>

-    • API Testing
+>     • API Testing
+>

-    • Mind Map with XMind
+>     • Mind Map with XMind
+>

-    • Load Testing with JMeter
+>     • Load Testing with JMeter
+>

-    • Java Basics
+>     • Java Basics

 ### Email: [arkatalukder99@gmail.com](mailto:arkatalukder99@gmail.com)